Theo-Fourniez/websocket-chat-app/README.md

 # Whatsapp Web Clone Backend
+You can find the user interface here : https://github.com/Theo-Fourniez/websocket-chat-app-frontend .
 This project was made to learn Angular 16 and Spring boot 3.
 The goal was to create a app similar to WhatsApp Web.

 # Functionality